regenrek/regenrek-blog-11ty/src/posts/2019-04-27-how-to-upgrade-10-tailwind.md

 ---
-title: How to use Tailwind CSS 1.0.0 in Nuxt today
+title: How to use Tailwind CSS 1.0.1 in Nuxt
-summary: Since Adam Wathan recently announced the 1.0.0 beta of his Tailwind CSS Toolkit the final release doesn't seem to be far away.
+summary: The final release of Tailwind CSS 1.0.1 is here.
 Time to integrate the next Tailwind version into nuxt and vue.js
 date: 2019-04-27
 tags:
   - post